 2.1 No knowledge

 People are only guilty of second-degree trespass if they knowingly go on nonresidential or fenced commercial property.
-A defense, then, is for accused people to show that they did not know they were on someone else’s land.
-Perhaps, for example, there was nothing on the land that gave the accused reasonable notice that he/she was trespassing.
+A defense, then, is for accused people to show they did not know they were on someone else’s land.
+Perhaps, for example, nothing on the land gave the accused reasonable notice that he/she was trespassing.

 A similar defense is for a defendant to show that he/she had the property owner’s permission to go onto, or stay on, the specific land in question.